vancong68/minecraft-vulkan-clone/README.md

 - 3D spatial audio

 ## Disclaimer
+# Special thanks and inspired to this [page](https://github.com/raphvrl/vk-minecraft-clone)

 This project is a fan-made clone created for educational purposes only.
 It is not affiliated with, endorsed by, or connected to Mojang or Microsoft in any way.